Understand the different types of invoices.

 A final invoice is exactly what it sounds like — it’s the official request for payment for a completed project, service, or product.
 It should include all the information necessary for customers to understand what they’re paying for and how to pay.

-If there’s not a long project that requires an estimate or interim invoices, this is the type you’d use.
-For most businesses, this is the “standard invoice.”
+If there’s not a long project that requires an estimate or interim invoices, this is the “standard invoice” type you’d use.
+Software like Adobe Sign makes it easy to send invoices off to customers.

 Simplify the invoicing process.